vladislavs256/apiExchange/README.md

   https://anyapi.io/
 - Data should be stored in SQL based database - Stored <B>postgres<B>
-- Data should be refreshed with the most recent EUR to GBP, USD, AUD exchange rates on daily basis = Confirguret cron job
+- Data should be refreshed with the most recent EUR to GBP, USD, AUD exchange rates on daily basis = Configure cron job
 - Front-end interface should allow user to select target currency and output a view as illustrated in the mockup file attached (Test Assignment.jpg)